 Kerr will tell anyone that his moving up the ladder was not simply fortuitous.
-Shouldering roles across three industries (finance, sales and marketing) at the company equipped him with a unique range of skills which helped prepare him for the top job.
-But his recent appointment is not the only thing to come out of his cross-industry experience: it's also informing the way he's reorganizing the marketing department.
+Shouldering roles across three industries (finance, sales and marketing) at the company equipped him with a unique range of skills - which helped prepare him for the top job.
+But his recent new mission, CMO Brian Kerr is making some changes of his own; Classico gracefully accepts its runner-up pasta sauce title; office workers make time for budget meetings with Philly Cream Cheese; product innovation takes the lead with launches like jalapenoflavoured Kraft Singles and Philly-branded yogurt smoothies. appointment is not the only thing to come out of his cross-industry experience: it's also informing the way he's reorganizing the marketing department.